CyVerse-learning-materials/RNASeq-2019/index.rst

 ..
 Note::

-  You will be asked to authenticate again to the JupyterLab with your CyVerse username and password
+  You will be asked to authenticate again to the Rstudio with your CyVerse username and password

+8. The username and password for logging into Rstudio are "rstudio".

-8. Finally, once you finish analysis, navigate to the DE tab, select the Analysis window and select the analysis, click "save and complete analysis".
+9. Finally, once you finish analysis, navigate to the DE tab, select the Analysis window and select the analysis, click "save and complete analysis".
 Upon clicking complete analysis, the analysis will be completed and all the outputs will be brought back to the analysis folder.

 ----